microsoft/Azure-Non-Fungible-Token-Solution-Accelerator/README.md

 Welcome to the world of decentralized applications!

-This repo is for a Azure Non-fungible Token Solution Accelerator that leverages the [ERC 721 Token Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) to help manage transactions on [Enterprise Blockchain Services](https://ethereum.org/en/enterprise/private-ethereum/) like [Ethereum](https://ethereum.org/en/enterprise/), [Quorum](https://consensys.net/quorum/) and [Hyperledger Besu](https://www.hyperledger.org/use/besu)
+This repo is for a Azure Non-fungible Token Solution Accelerator that leverages the [ERC 721 Token Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) to help manage transactions on [Enterprise Blockchain Services](https://ethereum.org/en/enterprise/private-ethereum/) like [Ethereum](https://ethereum.org/en/enterprise/), [Quorum](https://consensys.net/quorum/), [QBS(Quorum Blockchain Service)](https://consensys.net/quorum/qbs/) and [Hyperledger Besu](https://www.hyperledger.org/use/besu)

 It supports all ERC 721 Token transactions and provides several features to assist in managing Blockchain Networks, Consortium Parties, as well as private key transactions.